-Another example would be when Jesus was baptized.
+Another example is when Jesus was baptized.

 “And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, ‘You are My beloved Son; in You I am well pleased’” (Luke 3:22, NKJV).

 This text shows that all three Persons of the Godhead, the Father, the Son, and the Spirit were working together in the plan of salvation.

 There is also the story of Ananias and Sapphira, two early church members who were being exceedingly dishonest.

 After they had been caught lying, Peter said:

 “‘Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
 You have not lied to men but to God’” (Acts 5:3-4, NKJV).